genicsblog/genicsblog.com/_posts/gouravkhunger/2023-06-24-9-hand-picked-free-heroku-alternative-hosting-platforms.md

 - Excellent documentation and community support.
 - [Vercel Sponsorships](https://vercel.com/guides/can-vercel-sponsor-my-open-source-project) for open-source projects.

-### Cons:
+### Cons

 - Vercel's free plan has [various limitations](https://vercel.com/docs/concepts/limits/overview).
-- Although it supports popular web frameworks like Next.js and Nuxt.js, it is not be the best choice if you require more flexibility and control over your stack.
+- Although it supports popular web frameworks like Next.js and Nuxt.js, it is not the best choice if you require more flexibility and control over your stack.
 - It is a cloud-based platform, which means that developers do not have complete control over the underlying infrastructure and environment.
 - Vercel's recently launched [serverless storage solutions](https://vercel.com/blog/vercel-storage) are relatively new.